 A venture capital company invests in a business in exchange for equity or ownership stake in the company.
 Now, business needs more capital to expand.
 The above two sources of funding – bank and venture capital have their own limitations.
 The next approach to generate investment from the public.

-Share Market for Business
+Share Bazaar Basics for Business

 Share market is an insanely useful way to source capital from the public.
 A small business owner may consider expanding the business from share market.
 What is the share market?
 A share market is a place where the general public (investors) invests in a company to generate profits.
 A share market is similar to the stock market.